 Meetings of the Board and Board Committees via telephone or video conference are permitted by the Company's Constitution.
-Directors who are unable to attend any Board or Board Committee meeting will still be provided with all meeting papers for their information.
 Directors are equipped with electronic tablets that allow secured access to Board and Board Committee meeting materials.
+Directors who are unable to attend any Board or Board Committee meeting would be able to access all meeting papers and materials for discussion at that meeting.